 I advise that you seek an intellectual outlet outside your INTJ ISFP relationship.

-Your ISFP partner should of course be welcome to join you, and they must also be told quite clearly that this is important for you and your mental sanity.
+Your ISFP partner should be welcome to join you, and they must also be told quite clearly that this is important for you and your mental sanity.

-Naturally, this could be difficult if your ISFP partner is prone towards jealousy.
+Naturally, this could be difficult if your ISFP partner is prone to jealousy.

 But if this is the case, it should make you think quite deeply about whether you are right for one another.

-Ensure that, early on in your relationship, you sit down and make clear to your ISFP partner what your needs are in this area of the relationship.
+Ensure that, early in your relationship, you sit down and clarify to your ISFP partner what your needs are in this area of the relationship.

-The chances are that your ISFP partner will be more than happy for you to have this outlet, and even be grateful to see this part of you satisfied.
+The chances are that your ISFP personality type partner will be more than happy for you to have this outlet, and even be grateful to see this part of you satisfied.